 The good news is that the answer to this question is almost always yes, and that is the case for this dip.

-What can you serve with a savory party dip?
+What can you serve with corn dip?

 When it comes to party dips, there are so many options for dipping!
 Feel free to use any (or many!) from the list below: